 - When you use either

-high damage and slowing the target.
+and slowing the target.
 The slowing debuff will also enable

 's damage over time effect.
 This does decent enough damage, but unless